susanev/uw-stars-cse/143/weeks/week8/lecture-notes.md

 	+----------+   +----------+
 	```

+* The simplest possible tree is an empty tree

 #### Node Class for Binary Tress of ints
 * Note: This class is not encapsulated (with private fields) because we'll have a second object for storing a tree; any external client will deal with the IntTree object and won't ever the tree node objects
+* Note: Proper style when using multiple constructors, is for the additional constructors to call other constructors when possible using `this()`

 ```java
 public class IntTreeNode {